Bahadur Shah I: Sikh rebellion

 Guru Gobind Singh began negotiations with Aurangzeb in 1705 and left for the Deccan in 1706 to meet him in person when he agreed to concilation.
-However, Aurangzeb died before he could reach him and Gobind Singh decided to meet Bahadur Shah instead.
+However, Aurangzeb died before he could reach him and Guru Gobind Singh decided to meet Bahadur Shah instead.
 The guru arrived at Agra in July 1707 and was honored by the emperor.
-Gobind Singh accompanied Bahadur Shah when he left for a campaign in Rajasthan in November 1707 and stayed with the imperial camp for ten months, before accompanying him to Deccan in hopes that he would soon attend to the matters of Punjab.
-Gobind Singh however died in October 1708 while the emperor was travelling to Hyderabad.
-He had left for Nanded a few months before his death, apparently having grown disillusioned with Bahadur Shah, and told Banda Bahadur to prepare the Khalsa for a revolt.
+Guru Gobind Singh accompanied Bahadur Shah when he left for a campaign in Rajasthan in November 1707 and stayed with the imperial camp for ten months, before accompanying him to Deccan in hopes that he would soon attend to the matters of Punjab.
+Guru Gobind Singh however died in October 1708 while the emperor was travelling to Hyderabad.
+He had left for Nanded a few months before his death, having grown disillusioned with Bahadur Shah, and told Banda Bahadur to prepare the Khalsa for a revolt.

 Bahadur Shah, upon hearing of the uprising led by Banda Bahadur in Punjab only a year after Guru Gobind Singh's death, left the Deccan for the north.
 The Sikhs started moving cautiously towards Delhi and entered the sarkar in Khanda where they started preparation for a military campaign.
 They stormed Sonipat and Samana in November 1709 and defeated the faujdar in the Battle of Sonipat and Battle of Samana whilst sacking the town.
 Before taking Sirhind in the Battle of Chappar Chiri, Banda Bahadur captured Shahabad, Sadhaura and Banur.
 Before Bahadur Shah's arrival in December, Banda Bahadur had captured the sarkar of Sirhind, several parganas of the sarkar of Hissar, and had invaded the sarkar of Saharanpur.